probmods/probmods2/chapters/09-hierarchical-models.md

 As a simplification of this situation consider the following generative process.
 We will draw marbles out of several different bags.
 There are five marble colors.
 Each bag has a certain "prototypical" mixture of colors.
 This generative process is represented in the following WebPPL example using the Dirichlet distribution (the Dirichlet is the higher-dimensional analogue of the Beta distribution).

 ~~~~
-///fold:
-var getProbs = function(vector) {
-  return map(function(i) {return T.get(vector,i)}, _.range(vector.length))
-}
-///
 var colors = ['black', 'blue', 'green', 'orange', 'red'];
-var bagToPrototype = mem(function(bag){return getProbs(dirichlet(ones([colors.length, 1])))})
+var bagToPrototype = mem(function(bag){return T.toScalars(dirichlet(ones([colors.length, 1])))})
 var drawMarbles = function(bag, numDraws){
   var probs = bagToPrototype(bag);
   return repeat(numDraws, function(){return categorical({vs: colors, ps: probs})});
 }

-viz.auto(drawMarbles('bag', 100))
-viz.auto(drawMarbles('bag', 100))
-viz.auto(drawMarbles('bag', 100))
+viz(drawMarbles('bag', 1000))
+viz(drawMarbles('bag', 1000))
+viz(drawMarbles('bag', 1000))
-viz.auto(drawMarbles('bag', 100))
+viz(drawMarbles('other_bag', 100))
 ~~~~

-Note that we are using the operator `mem` that we introduced in the first part of the tutorial. `mem` is particularly useful when writing hierarchical models because it allows us to associate arbitrary random draws with categories across entire runs of the program.
+As this examples shows, `mem` is particularly useful when writing hierarchical models because it allows us to associate arbitrary random draws with categories across entire runs of the program.
 In this case it allows us to associate a particular mixture of marble colors with each bag.
 The mixture is drawn once, and then remains the same thereafter for that bag.

-Run the code above multiple times.
-Each run creates a single bag of marbles with its characteristic distribution of marble colors, and then draws four samples of 50 marbles each.
-Intuitively, you can see how each sample is sufficient to learn a lot about what that bag is like; there is typically a fair amount of similarity between the empirical color distributions in each of the four samples from a given bag.
-In contrast, you should see a lot more variation across different runs of the code -- samples from different bags.
+Intuitively, you can see how each sample is sufficient to learn a lot about what that bag is like; there is typically a fair amount of similarity between the empirical color distributions in each of the four samples from `bag`.
+In contrast, you should see a different distribution of samples from `other_bag`.

 Now let's add a few twists: we will generate three different bags, and try to learn about their respective color prototypes by conditioning on observations.
-We represent the results of learning in terms of the *posterior predictive* distribution for each bag: a single hypothetical draw from the bag, using the expression `drawMarble('bag')`.
+We represent the results of learning in terms of the *posterior predictive* distribution for each bag: a single hypothetical draw from the bag.
 We will also draw a sample from the posterior predictive distribution on a new bag, for which we have had no observations.

 ~~~~
-///fold:
-var getProbs = function(vector) {
-  return map(function(i) {return T.get(vector,i)}, _.range(vector.length))
-}

-var observeBag = function(bag, values) {
-  return sum(map(function(v) {return bag.score(v)}, values));
-}
-///
 var colors = ['black', 'blue', 'green', 'orange', 'red'];

+var observedData = [
+{bag: 'bag1', draw: 'blue'},
+{bag: 'bag1', draw: 'blue'},
+{bag: 'bag1', draw: 'black'},
+{bag: 'bag1', draw: 'blue'},
+{bag: 'bag1', draw: 'blue'},
+{bag: 'bag1', draw: 'blue'},
+{bag: 'bag2', draw: 'blue'},
+{bag: 'bag2', draw: 'green'},
+{bag: 'bag2', draw: 'blue'},
+{bag: 'bag2', draw: 'blue'},
+{bag: 'bag2', draw: 'blue'},
+{bag: 'bag2', draw: 'red'},
+{bag: 'bag3', draw: 'blue'},
+{bag: 'bag3', draw: 'blue'},
+{bag: 'bag3', draw: 'blue'},
+{bag: 'bag3', draw: 'blue'},
+{bag: 'bag3', draw: 'blue'},
+{bag: 'bag3', draw: 'orange'}
+]

 var predictives = Infer({method: 'MCMC', samples: 20000}, function(){
   var makeBag = mem(function(bag){
-    var colorProbs = getProbs(dirichlet(ones([colors.length, 1])));
+    var colorProbs = T.toScalars(dirichlet(ones([colors.length, 1])))
-    return Categorical({vs: colors, ps: colorProbs});
+    return Categorical({vs: colors, ps: colorProbs})
   })

-  factor(observeBag(makeBag('bag1'), ['blue', 'blue', 'black', 'blue', 'blue', 'blue']) +
-         observeBag(makeBag('bag2'), ['blue', 'green', 'blue', 'blue', 'blue', 'red']) +
-         observeBag(makeBag('bag3'), ['blue', 'blue', 'blue', 'blue', 'blue', 'orange']))
+  var obsFn = function(datum){
+    observe(makeBag(datum.bag), datum.draw)
+  }

+  mapData({data: observedData}, obsFn)

   return {bag1: sample(makeBag('bag1')),
           bag2: sample(makeBag('bag2')),
           bag3: sample(makeBag('bag3')),
           bagN: sample(makeBag('bagN'))}
-});
+})

 viz.marginals(predictives)
 ~~~~

 This generative model describes the prototype mixtures in each bag, but it does not attempt learn a common higher-order prototype.
-It is like learning separate prototypes for subordinate classes *poodle*, *Dalmatian*, and *Labrador*, without learning a prototype for the higher-level kind *dog*&mdash;or learning about any functions that are shared across the different lower-level classes or bags.
+It is like learning separate prototypes for subordinate classes *poodle*, *Dalmatian*, and *Labrador*, without learning a prototype for the higher-level kind *dog*.
 Specifically, inference suggests that each bag is predominantly blue, but with a fair amount of residual uncertainty about what other colors might be seen.
 There is no information shared across bags, and nothing significant is learned about `bagN` as it has no observations and no structure shared with the bags that have been observed.

 Now let us introduce another level of abstraction: a global prototype that provides a prior on the specific prototype mixtures of each bag.

 ~~~~
 ///fold:
-var getProbs = function(vector) {
+var colors = ['black', 'blue', 'green', 'orange', 'red'];
-  return map(function(i) {return T.get(vector,i)}, _.range(vector.length))
-}

-var observeBag = function(bag, values) {
+var observedData = [
-  return sum(map(function(v) {return bag.score(v)}, values));
-}
+{bag: 'bag1', draw: 'blue'},
+{bag: 'bag1', draw: 'blue'},
+{bag: 'bag1', draw: 'black'},
+{bag: 'bag1', draw: 'blue'},
+{bag: 'bag1', draw: 'blue'},
+{bag: 'bag1', draw: 'blue'},
+{bag: 'bag2', draw: 'blue'},
+{bag: 'bag2', draw: 'green'},
+{bag: 'bag2', draw: 'blue'},
+{bag: 'bag2', draw: 'blue'},
+{bag: 'bag2', draw: 'blue'},
+{bag: 'bag2', draw: 'red'},
+{bag: 'bag3', draw: 'blue'},
+{bag: 'bag3', draw: 'blue'},
+{bag: 'bag3', draw: 'blue'},
+{bag: 'bag3', draw: 'blue'},
+{bag: 'bag3', draw: 'blue'},
+{bag: 'bag3', draw: 'orange'}
+]
 ///
-var colors = ['black', 'blue', 'green', 'orange', 'red'];

 var predictives = Infer({method: 'MCMC', samples: 20000}, function(){
   // we make a global prototype which is a dirichlet sample scaled to total 5.
   var prototype = T.mul(dirichlet(ones([5, 1])), 5)

   var makeBag = mem(function(bag){
-    var colorProbs = getProbs(dirichlet(prototype));
+    var colorProbs = T.toScalars(dirichlet(prototype))
-    return Categorical({vs: colors, ps: colorProbs});
+    return Categorical({vs: colors, ps: colorProbs})
   })

-  factor(observeBag(makeBag('bag1'), ['blue', 'blue', 'black', 'blue', 'blue', 'blue']) +
-         observeBag(makeBag('bag2'), ['blue', 'green', 'blue', 'blue', 'blue', 'red']) +
-         observeBag(makeBag('bag3'), ['blue', 'blue', 'blue', 'blue', 'blue', 'orange']))
+  var obsFn = function(datum){
+    observe(makeBag(datum.bag), datum.draw)
+  }

+  mapData({data: observedData}, obsFn)

   return {bag1: sample(makeBag('bag1')),
           bag2: sample(makeBag('bag2')),